25Yogesh/laravel-photo-gallery/README.md

 Download & Setup the files on your system

 Migrate the database

 Run the project

-Commands Use:
+# Install dependencies (first time setup)
 composer install

+# Migrate the database
 php artisan migrate

+# Run the Laravel development server
-php artisan server
+php artisan serve